If Ph Is Less Than Pka

 Protonation States and Charge

 The protonation state of a molecule refers to whether a molecule or ion is protonated (has gained a proton) or deprotonated (has lost a proton).
-This state significantly influences the molecule's charge.
-For instance, carboxylic acids (R-COOH) are neutral when protonated but carry a negative charge (R-COO-) when deprotonated.
+In practice, this state significantly influences the molecule's charge.
+To give you an idea, carboxylic acids (R-COOH) are neutral when protonated but carry a negative charge (R-COO-) when deprotonated.
 Amines (R-NH2), on the other hand, are neutral when deprotonated but carry a positive charge (R-NH3+) when protonated.

 The pH of the solution, relative to the pKa of the molecule's ionizable groups, dictates the predominant protonation state.
 When the pH is much lower than the pKa, the molecule is more likely to be protonated because there is a high concentration of protons (H+) available in the solution.
 Conversely, when the pH is much higher than the pKa, the molecule is more likely to be deprotonated because the concentration of protons is low, favoring the removal of protons from the molecule.